ifnesi/kafka-pyrallel-consumer/README.md

 If you want to implement your own commit strategy, make sure to set `enable.auto.commit` as `False` on your consumer.

+The example `test_parallel_consumer.py` has implemented a synchronous commit strategy pausing the polling.

 ## Examples
 Before running the examples below, make sure to have Docker up and running, then run `docker-compose up -d`.